Aging Report: Meaning & Role in Accounts Receivable (AR)

 Sometimes, you have to compromise and take a phased approach to collect the total amount due from your customers.

 But that does not mean you give a free pass to all the pending payments.
 This is why it is critical to review your aged receivable balance and take action when needed.
+Keep reading to find out:

-What is an Accounts Receivable Aging Report?
+What is an Accounts Receivable (AR) Aging Report?

-Why Are Accounts Receivable Aging Reports Important?
+Why are Accounts Receivable (AR) Aging Reports Important?

 You wouldn't want to sell your services for free.
 So, you will need to keep track of all those nice gestures you show by allowing your customers to either pay in installments or stall their payment until an acceptable due date.

 An accounts receivable aging report is essentially a report of your unpaid customer invoices.
 At a single glance, you can quickly evaluate which payments need to be collected with priority and how much longer you can wait for pending payments.
+You can use a financial relationship management software for this.

 And, as all business owners must already be aware, failure to track such important information could lead to missed payments, miscommunication with the customer, and a mistaken idea of your overall financial status.
 So, here are ways an AR aging report helps:

-• Identify the effectiveness of credit terms and collection functions
+Identify the effectiveness of credit terms and collection functions

-• Detect irregularities in the collection process
+Detect irregularities in the collection process

-• Avoid cash crunch situations in your company
+Avoid cash crunch situations in your company

-• Identify customers who make frequent late payments and take the necessary actions or changes to prevent such instances in the future
+Identify customers who make frequent late payments and take the necessary actions or changes to prevent such instances in the future

-• Determine whether to withhold services or product offerings until the customer makes the pending payments (hopefully, you won’t have to go through a collection agency)
+Determine whether to withhold services or product offerings until the customer makes the pending payments (hopefully, you won’t have to go through a collection agency)

-• Analyze your customer behavior (follow up when necessary) and realign your invoice timeline, so you get paid on time.
+Analyze your customer behavior (follow up when necessary) and realign your invoice timeline, so you get paid on time.

 Creating an accounts receivables aging report is straightforward.
 You simply need the information on all your open invoices and to, in turn, organize them based on their aging schedule.

-An aging schedule is a list of data of all receivables from your customer organized into 30-day date ranges or aging categories.
+An aging schedule is a list of data of all aged receivables from your customer organized into 30-day date ranges or aging categories.
 The time brackets could be categorized as anything from 1 to 30 days, 30 to 60 days, 60 to 90 days, and so on.

 You can also add a column for current invoices not due yet.
 This can help you be proactive in your collection process by sending reminders before the due date.